UBC-Astrophysics/ObsPlan/README.md

   Output the regions that add to a given fraction of the total probability.

-ObsPlan typically takes about one second to generate an observing plan and if one uses galaxy map, one can reduce the number of fields required to search within the ninety percent probability region by a factor of two to three.
+ObsPlan typically takes about one second to generate an observing plan and if one uses a galaxy map, one can reduce the number of fields required to search within the ninety percent probability region by a factor of two to three.

 # LIGOClient